Pearson BTEC Level 5 HND in Computing

 Where Could the BTEC Level 5 HND in Computing Take You?

 Once you have completed the course, you can convert your Computing HND into a full bachelor’s degree by taking a one-year top-up programme at various institutions around the UK.
-Alternatively, you could seek a career in computing in roles such as e-commerce web developer, software engineer or systems administrator.
+Alternatively, you could seek a career in computing in roles such as an e-commerce web developer, software engineer or systems administrator.

 |This course is offered in partnership with New City College.
 Students may be admitted to this course through New City College which will be determined at the admissions stage.|